 Case study: SEED’s customised solution enabling open access to NSW Water data

-SEED has partnered with the Department of Planning and Environment Water to improve water sector transparency and build confidence in water management by providing open access to water data.
+SEED has partnered with the Department of Climate Change, Energy, the Environment and Water to improve water sector transparency and build confidence in water management by providing open access to water data.

-The Department of Planning and Environment (DPE) Water needed to publish water data openly to meet NSW Water Strategy commitments and recommendations of the Chief Scientist and Engineer to make improvements in the NSW water sector.
+The Department of Climate Change, Energy, the Environment and Water (DCCEEW), formerly the Department of Planning and Environment (DPE), needed to publish water data openly to meet NSW Water Strategy commitments and recommendations of the Chief Scientist and Engineer to make improvements in the NSW water sector.

-SEED is a central location for NSW environmental data managed by DPE Environment and Heritage.
+SEED is a central location for NSW environmental data managed by DCCEEW.
 Adding water data to the portal was a mutually beneficial opportunity for SEED to improve the number and types of datasets available and enhance the way its users can search for themed data.

 SEED currently has over 5200 datasets, including many user-friendly tools and an interactive spatial map with over 400 layers that users can manipulate to create custom queries.
 SEED users include researchers, academics, environmental regulators, and the community.